24aitor/Laralang/README.md

 ## Translating PHP files

-Laralum can generate Laravel translations files quickly by translating from english to language you want and keeping out lot of time!
+Laralum can generate Laravel translations files quickly by translating from english to language you want and savelot of time!

 *Soon will be added documentation*